 Why does the appearance of the finished product vary?

+As alfalfa is a natural material the end product can vary in appearance but this is no different to the variations in colour, size and shape of the fruit and vegetables that we eat.
 Colour variation in the finished product is something that most people will notice at some stage and whilst some bags can appear bright green others may appear brown.
 The main factor influencing the colour of alfalfa is the weather with wet and warm conditions producing green, leafy plants while dry and hot weather tends to result in browner material.
 Although the alfalfa is mixed to try to create a consistent finished product, this can be difficult in years when extreme weather is experienced as most of the crop will be the same.

 The alfalfa can also vary in texture which relates to the proportion of leaf and stem it contains.
 The stems of the alfalfa plant are very fibrous whereas the leaf is very nutritious.
 The weather determines how quickly the plant is growing and if the conditions are right, it can mature very quickly making it more fibrous.
 In contrast, leafy alfalfa can look very “bitty” in the bag - as the leaf is the most nutritious part it is vital that it is included in the feed and the addition of coatings should help to ensure it is evenly distributed through the bag.